Faculty Development Grants

 - Clearly address the review criteria (as listed above).

 - Have a colleague (or multiple colleagues) read your application for style, clarity of purpose, and precision.
 Write your narrative for a general audience, as committee members may not be familiar with your discipline or area of professional study.
 Applications that are unclear or poorly written are not competitive.

 - Pay close attention to your budget, ensuring it is both accurate and realistic.

-- Award recipients will be notified within 2-3 weeks of application submission.
+- Award recipients will be notified within 2-3 weeks after the application deadline.

-- Projects must be completed and funds be expended within one year of the award.
+- Projects must be completed and funds be expended within one calendar year of the award.
 A shorter spending period may be imposed based on project timeline.
-If additional time is needed the recipient may request a one-time extension of up to 6 months.
-Requests must be in writing and sent to the Office of Sponsored Projects & Research.
-A shorter time line may be imposed based on project timeline.
+If additional time is needed, the recipient may request a one-time extension of up to 6 months.
+Requests must be in writing and sent to Dean Celia Rabinowitz.
+A shorter timeline may be imposed based on project timeline.

 - Grant recipients are encouraged to disseminate the results of the project to the campus community.

-- At the completion of the project, faculty receiving FDG awards will submit a Final Report, summarizing the outcomes of the grant project and expenditure of funds.
+- At the completion of the project, faculty receiving Faculty Development Grants will submit a Final Report, summarizing the outcomes of the grant project and expenditure of funds.
 Final reports should be submitted within 30 days of the grant closing date (as outlined in the award).
-Non-submission of a final report will result in future proposals not being reviewed by the FDG Committee.
+Non-submission of a final report will result in future proposals not being reviewed by the Faculty Development Grant Committee.